howerj/embed/readme.md

 * Documentation could be extracted from the [meta.fth][] file, which should describe the entire system: The metacompiler, the target virtual machine, and how Forth works.
+* A cross assembler capable of producing 16-bit applications on [DOS][] for the [8086][] would be an interesting future application.
+<https://github.com/benhoyt/third> could be used as a starting point.

 [H2 CPU]: https://github.com/howerj/forth-cpu
 [J1 CPU]: http://excamera.com/sphinx/fpga-j1.html